-With the lessons they have interpreted from these mysterious historical artifacts, the Cell of the Guidestones offers guidance and judicial overview to other Red Star cells of the Redeemed South and even their allies when called upon.
+With the lessons they have interpreted from these mysterious historical artifacts, the Cell of the Guidestones offers guidance and judicial overview to other Red Star cells of 40 Watt and even their allies when called upon.
 Many cells look to this one for insight or to help dispense justice.
 This service is an exercise in intellectual debate as well as a tool of survival by fostering useful relationships in the region, protecting their interests and existence in a land unkind to those without faith.

 Though their written works are often controversial as they flagrantly undermine arguments based on religion, their publications on philosophy, science, and the local environs are well sought after by the educated and literate.
 Their relationship with other scientifically minded communities like Mercy are strained due to these religious limitations.

 The Cell of the Guidestones holds position in an ancient campus east of Resurgens, colloquially known as Gamma Phi by the Rovers and other travelers who pass by the nearest waystation.
 It is well defended by the more militant members of the cell, a protectorate identified as the Science Liberation Custodians.
 The relics are believed to be housed in a fortified protective structure known as the Hall of the Few.

 The nearby stop for travelers is also maintained by the Cell to foster goodwill as well as host their own guests.
 What’s left of the original structures in the area are preserved and renovated for this Cell’s own use, though an extensive granite wall has been erected beyond the the traveler accommodations to keep out those who don’t belong.

 When the world collapsed, some humans fought back.